asadhakim86/Basic-Exercise-App/README.md

 difficulty_level = ['easy', 'medium', 'hard']

-"""I then created a new string input function based on my muscle_group function which will allow me to compare any input from this function to the muscle_group function during the relevant if and else statement."""
+"""I then created a new string input function based on my muscle_group function which will allow me to compare any input from this function to the muscle_group function for the relevant if and else statement."""

 print('what muscle group would you like to exercise?')